kevinsuner/run-go/README.md

 list of the features and improvements that I want to implement in RunGo before moving to the alpha stage.

+- [ ] Improve usage of global variables throughout the project
+- [ ] Use Makefile for linting and performing the development build
 - [ ] Proper code editor with line numbers, indentation and syntax highlighting
 - [ ] Autocomplete engine for the code editor
 - [ ] Minor improvements